sam-randall/samrandall.github.io/README.md

 ## Applications of Interest

-Of course, I am open to other applications.
+#### Real-Time ML / Tiny ML (on IoT) / Robotics
+- I'm really interested in working on resource-constrained ML problems.

+#### AI Control
+- Hoping to connect with teams who need tight control or explainability over their ML models.

 #### Climate Tech & Policy
 - Apply data-driven and algorithmic methods to sustainability and climate solutions.

-#### Network Optimization / Discrete Mathematics Algorithms
-- Solve combinatorial optimization and integer programming problems (examples include scheduling algorithms, matching algorithms, network optimization, & supply chain optimization).

-#### AI Control
-- Hoping to connect with teams who need tight control or explainability over their ML models.

-#### Real-Time ML / Tiny ML (on IoT) / Robotics
-- I'm really interested in working on resource-constrained ML problems.

 ## Research Interests
 I am also interested in applying concepts from mathematics (geometry and topology) to invigorate innovations & research in other disciplines: